Linear Dependence of Post-irradiation Input Bias Currents on Pre-irradiation Values in Silicon Bipolar Microcircuits: Results and Discussion

 where $k$ is the slope of the linear dependence and $c$ is a constant component independent of the pre-irradiation IBC.
 The linearly-dependent component of $\Delta I_B$ then can be calculated as $k\times\mu_{0}$, where $\mu_{0}$ is the mean value of $I_B^0$.
-The results are plotted in Fig.~\ref{fig:LM2901_slope}, from which we obtain that both the linear and constant component increase for increasing dose at a fixed dose rate and both increase for decreasing dose rate at a fixed dose.
+The results are plotted in Fig.~\ref{fig:LM2901_slope}, from which we obtain that both the linear and constant component increase for increasing dose at a fixed dose rate and both increase for decreasing dose rate at a fixed dose {that is larger than 10 krad (Si)}.